How to make Curd at Home?

 - Pour the milk into a clean bowl.
 Cover the bowl with a lid or cloth to keep it warm.
 Place the bowl in a warm, draft-free area.
 The ideal temperature for fermentation is between 20-22°C (68-72°F).
 If your kitchen is cold, you can place the bowl in a warm oven (turned off) or wrap it in a thick cloth.

-- Wait for the Curd to Set:
+- Wait to Set:

 - Let the milk sit undisturbed for 6-8 hours or overnight.
 The exact time can vary depending on the temperature and the quality of the starter.
 Check the curd after the suggested time – it should be firm and have a slightly tangy smell.